 About Collecting John Quincy Adams Autographs

 As president, Adams developed an extremely forward-looking agenda based on internal improvements and executive activism.
-However, he was a man before his time, and his vision was better suited to later ages, so little of his program made it through Congress.
+However, he was a man before his time, and his vision was better suited to later ages.